neqbal/Bandit/overTheNetwork/bandit.md

     -----BEGIN RSA PRIVATE KEY-----
     MIIEogIBAAKCAQEAvmOkuifmMg6HL2YPIOjon6iWfbp7c3jx34YkYWqUH57SUdyJ

-(I dont know why openssl was not working, when i entered the password it returned keyupdate)

 Now we save this private key into a file and use it to `ssh` into bandit17